Cleary Gottlieb Steen & Hamilton LLP > San Francisco, United States > Firm Profile

 Work highlights

-• Advised Robert Bosch GmbH and Robert Bosch LLC in connection with litigation around the country following Volkswagen’s admission that it employed Bosch engine control units to cheat on government emissions tests in diesel vehicles.
+• Advising Robert Bosch GmbH and Robert Bosch LLC (Bosch in litigation around the country following Volkswagen’s admission that it employed Bosch engine control units to cheat on government emissions tests in diesel vehicles.

-• Advised LATAM Airlines Group S.A. and its affiliates in Chile, Peru, Colombia, Ecuador, and the United States on the voluntary reorganization and restructuring of their debt under Chapter 11 protection in the United States.
+• Advising LATAM Airlines Group S.A. and its affiliates in Chile, Peru, Colombia, Ecuador, and the United States in the voluntary reorganization and restructuring of their debt under Chapter 11 protection in the United States.

-• Acted for Assured Guaranty in an action brought by Lehman Brothers International in New York state court, in which Lehman originally sought $1.4bn based on allegations that Assured improperly calculated the settlement amount upon termination of numerous credit default swaps subject to an ISDA Master Agreement, and Assured asserted counterclaims for breach of contract.
+• Advising Assured Guaranty on an action brought by Lehman Brothers International (Europe) in New York state court, in which Lehman originally sought $1.4bn based on allegations that Assured improperly calculated the settlement amount upon termination of numerous credit default swaps subject to an ISDA Master Agreement, and Assured asserted counterclaims for breach of contract.

 Dispute resolution > International arbitration Tier 3